Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/WishmakerRNG.md

 Start by inputting the TID & SID you obtained above in the `IDs` field, and then configure things like `Name`, `Gender`, `IDs`, `Clock`, and `Starter`.
 If you don't particularly care about any of these, I suggest to just use whatever values get you closer to your target seed (ie `Checksum`) as displayed in the small box at the center-bottom area of the tool.<br>
 Once you're done with those, you can then fiddle with the `Game Options` settings.
 It is **strongly** recommended to set the `Text Speed` as 'FAST' (the reason is addressed the next step).<br>
 Lastly, configure the `Playing Time` until you get the desired Checksum - It is advised to allow for a play time of _at least_ `10:00 minutes`, in order to be able to safely walk to Route 103 and back, and obtain the PokéDex.
-The `F` (or frame) field of the target playing time must also **ALWAYS** be a value of 23 or larger!<br>
+The `F` (or frame) field of the target playing time must **ALWAYS** be a value of 23 or larger for `Bizhawk`!
+For `mGBA` or `VBA` any value can be considered.<br>
 If necessary you can go back to one of the previous parameters and adjust it slightly until you get a combination of parameters that gives you the desired result.<br>

 After you've successfully found such a combination of parameters, you can double check if your desired spread will be obtained with this Checksum by configuring the `Info>Time` section of the tool with a `Starting Time` of -1F from your `Playing Time`, a `Wait Time` of just 1F, and then clicking `Generate`.<br>